kunstmusik/blue-manual/docs/users/gettingStarted/otherFeatures/soundObjectFreezing.md

     is taken into account.

 -   The freezing system does \*not\* work for all graph toplogies.
-If you\'re using soundObjects with instruments used as control signals, this won\'t work unless the notes for the instruments they are controlling are alsoin the same soundObject.
+If you're using soundObjects with instruments used as control signals, this won't work unless the notes for the instruments they are controlling are alsoin the same soundObject.
 I.e. I have one soundObject that has only notes that affect global variables, while I have one instrument thatuses those global variables.
 This could